aws/aws-cdk-rfcs/text/0431-sagemaker-l2-endpoint.md

 ### What alternative solutions did you consider?

-1. Theoretically, the `ContainerImage` code (referenced [above](#container-image)) from the `@aws-cdk/ecs` and `@aws-cdk/sagemaker` modules could be unified assuming it would be sufficient for both use-cases to `bind` using an `IGrantable` (adjusting ECS's `TaskDefinition` accordingly).
-However, it's unclear within which module such a unified API should reside as support for private repositories makes it a bad fit for `@aws-cdk/ecr` and `@aws-cdk/ecr-assets`, and it would be unintuitive for `@aws-cdk/sagemaker` to declare a dependency on `@aws-cdk/ecs`.

-   Package concerns aside, historically, there was a period during which SageMaker only supported ECR as an image source while ECS was capable of sourcing images from either ECR or a customer-owned private repository.
-Given the fact that these two products' supported images sources may yet again diverge in the future, maybe it would be best to keep their `ContainerImage` APIs separate within their respective modules.
 1. In the [earliest PR][earliest-pr] attempting to add SageMaker L2 constructs to the CDK, the author did not create an `EndpointConfig` construct, instead hiding the resource's creation behind `Endpoint` (to which production variants could be added).
 Although a simplifier, this